alar0330/bedrock-bencher/README.md

 # List experiments (shows folder names)
 bedrock-benchmark list-experiments

-# Export using folder name as ID
+# Export using run folder name as ID
 bedrock-benchmark export-run claude-sonnet_20241024-143055_x9y8 --output results.csv

-# Show run details using folder name
+# Show run details using run folder name
 bedrock-benchmark show-run claude-sonnet_20241024-143055_x9y8

+# List runs in an experiment using experiment folder name
+bedrock-benchmark list-runs model-comparison
 ```

+### Experiment Reuse

+When you specify an experiment name that already exists, the toolkit will reuse the existing experiment folder and add new runs to it.
+This allows you to group related benchmark runs under the same experiment without creating duplicate experiment folders.

 ## Analysis and Visualization